tocsics16-alt/cadharsis/README.md

 Hey!

 I made a tool, which can be used to generate KiCad compatible footprints and symbols from .cad boardview files, mainly with BGA chips in focus.
-_I have NOT found anything similiar to this on the internet._
-**It could save you weeks and months.**

 Footprints and symbols can be used to make your own schematics, PCBs, stencils, and whatever else pops in your mind.
+**Perfect for professional repairmen, reverse engineers, advanced hobbyists, etc...**

-The initial idea came when I saw [this guy build his own Ryzen based SBC](https://www.youtube.com/watch?v=9TmLN8_jEKs) from scratch, then I saw [this guy make his own BGA stencil](https://www.youtube.com/watch?v=GkDnh_v5iBM) from some pictures and measurements and realized how useful a tool like this could be for people in this field.
+The initial idea came when I saw [badzonor build his own Ryzen based SBC](https://www.youtube.com/watch?v=9TmLN8_jEKs) from scratch, then I saw [NWR Tony make his own BGA stencil](https://www.youtube.com/watch?v=GkDnh_v5iBM) using pictures and measurements.
+I realized how useful a tool like this could be for people in this field, **because it can save you days, weeks or even months of manual work.**

 ---

 ### How it works to generate a symbol

-_For this example I'm going to use an intel 8th gen SoC chip._
+**For this example I'm going to use a laptop boardview to generate an intel 8th gen SoC chip symbol.**

 Open the .cad boardview file containing the component you want to export as a KiCad symbol.